php-guidelines/php-guidelines.github.io/faq/index.md

 developing systems with the frameworks are all of equal importance.

-## I use [FRAMEWORK X] which is a voting member, yet I’ve never heard about the PHP-FIG until now.
+## I use [FRAMEWORK X] which is a voting member, yet I’ve never heard about the PHP-FG until now.
 How are they representing their community?

 Framework developers have a multitude of factors to consider when planning the roadmap for their products and they need to take their community into account when they do this.
 Factors like features, functionality, style guide, minimum requirements, etc. are all subject to change in any new version and each project makes their own decisions.
-How they involve their communities in decision making is entirely up to them, not the FIG.
+How they involve their communities in decision making is entirely up to them, not the FG.

 ## Why do you use strict language with words like MUST, MUST NOT, and REQUIRED in all caps in your documentation and specifications?